 It’s hard to say which of his inventions have had the biggest impact, but for now, let’s shift our focus back over to copy-paste 🙂

-Larry and Tim invented copy-paste while working at Xerox PARC to develop the Gypsy word processor.
+Larry and Tim invented copy-paste while working at Xerox PARC to develop the Gypsy word processor in 1974-1975.
 They saw that text-based user interfaces would soon be replaced by graphic user interfaces (GUIs) for greater ease-of-use.
 They came up with the copy-paste function, which has since become standard on all computers.

 What’s particularly valuable about copy-paste is it’s the digital version of a traditionally physical or print-based activity.
 Cutting, copying, and pasting was an important part of many office workflows before the computer - so he made a way to bring this to life in digital form.

 Copy-paste with Tiny